tclokie/Sentify-Assessment/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+The `cdk.json` file tells the CDK Toolkit how to execute this app.